ORNL-MDF/Raptor/README.md

 *   John Coleman, Oak Ridge National Laboratory, colemanjs@ornl.gov
 *   Çağlar Oskay, Vanderbilt University, caglar.oskay@vanderbilt.edu
 *   Alex Plotkowski, Oak Ridge National Laboratory, plotkowskiaj@ornl.gov

+## How It Works

+**RAPTOR predicts porosity by following a multi-step process:**

+*  **Domain Voxelization**: A 3D bounding box, or Representative Volume Element (RVE), is defined and discretized into a uniform grid of voxels.
+*  **Scan Path Ingestion**: Scan path data is used to calculating the timing and trajectory for each laser vector.
+*  **Dynamic Melt Pool Definition**: For each melt pool dimension (width, depth, height), the input time-series data is converted into a Fourier series (a sum of cosine functions).
+This creates a dynamic, time-dependent model of the melt pool's cross-sectional shape, which is modeled using modified Lamé curves.
+To capture stochastic process variations, a random phase shift can be applied to the Fourier series for each scan vector.
+*  **Melt Mask Calculation**: The core of the simulation iterates through each voxel in the domain.
+For each scan vector that passes near the voxel, it calculates the instantaneous melt pool shape and determines if the voxel is inside the melt pool mask.
+This process, is executed with a high-performance parallel kernel, Just-In-Time (JIT) compiled with Numba.
+This enables the rapid analysis of large, industrially-relevant domains.
+*  **Porosity Prediction**: Any voxel that is not melted by the end of the simulation is flagged as porosity.
+*  **Analysis and Output**: The final 3D porosity field is saved in the binary VTK ImageData (`.vti`) format.
+The morphological characteristics (e.g., volume, surface area, equivalent diameter) of contiguous pore structures can be quantified using the `scikit-image` library, and saved to a `.csv` file.

 ## Installation